E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 Next Steps

-- Assess your needs: List your must-have features, growth projections, and technical capacity
+- Assess your needs: List must-have features, growth projections, and technical capacity

 - Calculate realistic costs: Use the SGD figures above; add buffer for unexpected expenses

-- Check grant eligibility: Consult with IMDA or a PSG/EDG advisor—this changes the financial equation
+- Check grant eligibility: Consult IMDA or a PSG/EDG advisor — this changes the financial equation

-- Request quotes: If considering custom development, reach out to 2–3 Singapore-based agencies for proposals
+- Request quotes: If considering custom, get proposals from 2-3 Singapore agencies

-- Plan for integration: Ensure your chosen platform connects with your existing systems (accounting, inventory, CRM)
+- Plan for integration: Ensure your platform connects with existing systems

-Launching an e-commerce platform is a significant decision.
-Take your time, gather data, and choose the approach that sets your business up for sustainable growth.
+Take your time, gather data, and choose the approach that sets you up for sustainable growth.

 Need help with your project?